MahdiPorkar-github/EatNow/README.md

 </p>

 ## 💻 Concepts used in the project
-MVP Architedture, Room ORM, Kotlin Coroutines, Glide, RecyclerView,...
+MVP Architedture, Room ORM, Kotlin Coroutines, Glide, ...